Trazodone: What You Need to Know Trazodone is a medication doctors prescribe to treat depression. It works by helping balance chemicals in your brain that affect your mood. When you take trazodone, it can help reduce sadness, anxiety, and other symptoms of depression. Many people find that this medi

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with trazodone:
+Check interactions with Trazodone:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.